Malekitsu/Maw-Mod-MMMerge/README.md

 - Monster projectiles will now tend to home players:
   - Moving sideways is not enough to dodge, but running is enough
   - Flying up and down doesn't work

+## Solo
+The game is designed to make solo play viable.
+It will be much harder at first, but you can concentrate all of your resources into 1 character and get 5 times the normal experience from monsters.
+In addition to that there are some QoL changes:
+- Multibag: You can now store up to 5 items in the inventory
+- Heroes Boon: You have permanent wizard eye and torch light
+- Teleport: Town Portal and Lloyd beacon scrolls are not consumed on use
+- Master of all: You can learn many misc skills up to GM (Alchemy, Disarm Trap, Merchant, Identify Item/Monster, Repair)